Summary

 All data based on MotorEasy average workshop costs for extended car warranty claims

-The Hyundai i10 has a good reliability score of 79% as of January 2024, according to workshop and warranty data provided exclusively to The Car Expert by our partner, MotorEasy.
+The Hyundai i10 has an excellent reliability score of 90% as of April 2025, according to workshop and warranty data provided exclusively to The Car Expert by our partner, MotorEasy.
 This score applies to both the current model (2019 onwards) and the previous model.

 As well as generally being a reliable car, repair bills are likely to be pretty cheap if things do go wrong.
 To data, the average warranty claim bill has been just over £200, which is excellent.
 The most common faults so far have related to the car’s braking system, but the repair costs have been low.